Luther-CL/Neural-network-for-solving-the-problem-of-implicit-long-tail-distribution-in-fine-grained-recognitio/README.md

-# Misclassification-guided two-level partition ViT model for solving implicit long-tailed distribution in fine-grained image recognition
+# Neural network for solving the problem of implicit long tail distribution in fine-grained recognition